Forecasting Income Statement – Line Items

 By sticking to the careful process and completing the first period fully before copying over, we can make sure the income statement forecasts are completed carefully and accurately.

-Once familiar with this process it is a relatively simple (but regimented) process to come out with income statement forecasts.
+Once familiar with this process, it is relatively easy to forecast the income statement.
 Sometimes the income statement layout will be altered to accommodate the details provided by a company – perhaps there will be an additional line of detail as R&D costs are broken out or more cost detail provided.
 However, the same principles remain in place for each income statement.

 Additional Resources